-USFS Intent for Principle 9 It is expected that heightened analytical attention, including active stakeholder consultation, will be placed upon all inventoried roadless areas.
-It is anticipated that inventoried roadless areas may fall within one or more of the six categories of High Conservation Values.
+USFS Intent for Principle 9: All roadless areas are assessed as part of the HCV assessment process.
+It is expected that heightened analytical attention, including active stakeholder consultation, will be placed upon all inventoried and uninventoried roadless areas.
+It is expected that inventoried roadless areas will have a large likelihood of falling within one or more of the six categories of High Conservation Values.